corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/stopping-tvu.md

 # Stopping Transaction Validator Utility

-As the utility writes progress and errors to the underlying resources, if needed, you must stop it in one of the following ways:
+As the utility writes progress and errors to the underlying resources, if needed, you can stop it in one of the following ways:
 * Press `Ctrl+C`
 * Send `SIGTERM`

-Do not try to stop the utility using a `kill -9` or `SIGKILL`.
+Do not try to stop the utility using `kill -9` or `SIGKILL`.